IdontSeeTheProblem/digitalCampus/blender/prod/3d/edit/readme.txt

 holds all versioned objects

-versioning has to be approved before final push/pull
+versioning has to be approved before final pull

 nomenclature:
   [building name]_v[version number].blend